 - Impulse eating

-Some tips to beat backsliding
+Some nutrition tips to beat backsliding

-Once you figured out why it happened, find out how to overcome it.
+Once you figured out why it happened, try to find out how to overcome it.
 What caused you to backslide?
 For example, if boredom caused you to backslide, find something to do to overcome it, such as taking a walk or reading.
 When it’s the result of thought patterns, it helps if you recognize those thoughts, shut them down when they begin, and then focus on the benefits of staying on track.

 Get back to your plans.
 You started this journey for a reason, so get back to it as soon as possible.
 For example, if you consume too much or not enough food at dinner one day, return to healthy eating the next day.